openMVG/openMVG/docs/sphinx/rst/software/SfM/globalSfM.rst

 2. Geometric features correspondences computation
 --------------------------------------------------

-As approximative or precise focal length is know we can use the essential matrix to filter putative matches.
+An approximative or precise focal length is know we can use the essential matrix to filter putative matches.

 .. code-block:: c++